 For Mueller’s next venture, he opened East Sixth barbecue truck John Mueller Meat Co. in 2013, which closed in 2016.
 During that time, he notably smoked beef ribs for President Barack Obama during a fundraising event in Dallas in 2014.

 Then, in 2017, Mueller started cooking for a new barbecue trailer, Black Box Barbecue, up in Georgetown, which eventually shuttered in 2019.
 From 2019 to 2020, he made barbecue at now-closed Granger City Brewing.
-His last independent venture was anchoring food-and-drink development the Granary in 2020 in Jarrell, which he left earlier this year.
+His last independent venture was anchoring food-and-drink development the Granary in 2020 in Jarrell, which he left earlier in 2021.

 More recently, Mueller joined the team of Frisco barbecue restaurant Hutchins BBQ, where he had been cooking ever since it reopened earlier in the summer of 2021.
-The restaurant was named one of Texas Monthly’s best barbecue restaurants this year.
+The restaurant was named one of Texas Monthly’s best barbecue restaurants.